TurboWarp/extensions/REVIEW_PROCESS.md

 When you review an extension change, copy and paste this into the review comment box.
 Only approve the pull request if every box is checked based on the current state of the pull request and you have no additional concerns.

 ```
- - [ ] Tested ALL modified functionality and found no bugs or unintuitive behavior.
+ - [ ] I tested all modified functionality and found no bugs or unintuitive behavior.
- - [ ] A well-formed project using an older version of this extension will not be broken by this new version.
+ - [ ] I believe a well-formed project using an older version of this extension will not be broken by this new version.
+ - [ ] I have no additional concerns.
 ```

+## Other things

+Ping GarboMuffin early and often.